 12. Practice with the building codes ahead of time

-Learn the building codes so that you don't waste time looking stuff up on exam day – applying these correctly should be automatic by then.
+Learn the building codes so you don’t waste time looking stuff up on exam day – applying these correctly should be automatic by then.
 Qpractice has building code quizzes to help you with this.

 There will be some differences between some of these and the codes you use in your job, so be aware of the differences.
 Of course, you will have a copy to refer to on exam day, but you’ll waste time and are likely to make mistakes if you don't know already know them.